SoftUni-Internal/interactive-content/EN/00-Unit-Testing/06-Homework.md

 })
 ```

-Finally make an extra test passing multiple strings in a row to ensure the function works correctly.
+Finally, make an extra test passing multiple strings in a row to ensure the function works correctly.

 ```js
 describe("Is Odd Or Even", function(){